Proof Complexity of Linear Logics: Introduction

 \subsubsection{Contraction-free Calculi}

 We prove an \emph{exponential separation} between $\BALL$ and $\LK$ for $\mathbf{FL_e}$-provable formulas.
 More precisely, we identify a sequence $\{A_n\}_{n \in \mathbb{N}}$ of $\BFL$-provable formulas such that every $\BALL$-proof of $A_n$ has size\footnote{The size of a formula or a proof is the number of symbols it contains.} exponential in $|A_n|$, whereas $A_n$ has polynomial-size proofs in $\LK$.
-Therefore, $\LK \nleq_{\mathbf{FL_e}} \BALL$.
 This implies an exponential lower bound on the proof size of $\mathbf{FL_e}$-provable formulas in $\BALL$ and hence for each of the following contraction-free calculi

 Note that the separating formulas $A_n$ are $!$-free, since they are written in the language of $\mathbf{FL_e}$.
 Without this $!$-freeness, separation results are trivial.
 The reason is the high decision complexity of $\BALL$.
 In fact, $\BALL$ is $\mathrm{TOWER}$-complete, where $\mathrm{TOWER}$ denotes the class of problems decidable in time bounded by a tower of exponentials \cite{lazic2015nonelementary}.
 By a simple argument, proof size of $\BALL$-provable formulas cannot be bounded by any fixed-height tower: otherwise, one could enumerate all proofs and decide provability within that bound, contradicting $\mathrm{TOWER}$-hardness.
 In contrast, every formula has an exponential-size proof in $\LK$, establishing the separation.
-For $\BCLL$, the situation is even more extreme, as its decision problem is $\Sigma^0_1$-complete and therefore undecidable \cite{Lincoln}.
+For $\BCLL$, the situation is even more extreme, since the logic is undecidable \cite{Lincoln}.

-For $!$-free formulas, however, $\BALL$ is conservative over $\BMALL$, so its decision problem remains $\mathrm{PSPACE}$-complete \cite{Horcik}, making the exponential separation interesting.
-Moreover, while one might hope that employing exponentials in proofs could simplify hard $!$-free formulas, our results show that even the full machinery of exponential linearity does not reduce the complexity of these formulas.
+For $!$-free formulas, however, $\BALL$ is conservative over $\BAMALL$, so its decision problem remains $\mathrm{PSPACE}$-complete \cite{Horcik}, making the exponential separation interesting.
+Moreover, one might hope that employing exponentials in proofs could provide short proofs for hard $!$-free formulas.
+However, our results show that even the full machinery of linear exponentials does not reduce the hardness of these formulas.